New Abortion Laws By Gabrielle Chenault

 This new legislation is very dangerous for a variety of reasons.
 Access to abortions in these states is already limited, in Alabama and Georgia most of the clinics are located in the cities and difficult to access for women who live outside of those areas.
 According to a recent article by CNN, there are five clinics spread across the entire state and only “one is open on weekends.”
 With these already restrictive circumstances, women have to either drive to another state or simply wait until Monday.
 Due to this, many women take drastic measures, such as taking unregulated pills and remedies or in extreme cases using coat hangers to remove the fetus, and many of these dangerous approaches can often result in death.

 According to the American College of Obstetricians and Gynecologists (ACOG) prior to Roe V. Wade, approximately 1.2 million U.S. women got illegal abortions every year and almost 5000 died as a result of illegal abortions.
 When legislators rid people of certain constitutional rights it makes for an unsafe environment not only for those affected but for all Americans.
-Following the passing of these laws, there have been protests around the country calling for change on account of women’s rights.
-Some Hollywood studios have said that they will not shoot projects in Georgia if the bill takes effect.
+Following the passing of these new abortion laws, there have been protests around the country calling for change on account of women’s rights.
+Some Hollywood studios have said that they will not shoot projects or organize any show in Georgia if the bill takes effect.
 Louisiana, Mississippi, Ohio, Missouri, Kentucky, Arkansas, and Utah are all states that have moved to restrict, ban or limit women’s rights to abortions in the past few months, as more and more states contemplate these laws we must ask ourselves should the government be able to regulate our bodies?
 And if so should it be able to regulate only one group or everyone’s?